iam100/SegFault/README.md

 # SegFault

-This is a question and answer forum for all kinds of topics, with questions curated, answered, and moderated by the users themselves
+This is a question and answer forum for all kinds of topics, with questions curated, answered, and moderated by the users themselves.

-## Getting Started

-Run app.py, and open localhost:5000/

 ### Prerequisites

-Multiple libraries and modules are needed, but all of these are opensource and can be downloaded using the command line alone
+Multiple libraries and modules are needed, but all of these are opensource and can be downloaded using the command line alone.

 Instructions for Linux systems given below,